Over-Alignment vs Over-Fitting: The Role of Feature Learning Strength in Generalization: Empirical Takes on FLS Generalization

 \section{Empirical Takes on FLS \& Generalization}

-In this section, we empirically study how FLS affects generalization in deep networks and present a nontrivial observation that has not been discussed in prior literature: \emph{Larger FLS can hurt generalization in classification}.
+In this section, we empirically study how FLS affects generalization in deep networks and present a nontrivial observation that has not been discussed in prior literature: \emph{Larger FLS can hurt generalization in standard classification}.

 \textbf{Controlling FLS in deep networks.} To control FLS, in this section we consider the following scaling rule for neural networks.
 Suppose we train a neural network $f$ via gradient descent, with learning rate $\eta$.
 Here, we rescale the function as $f \mapsto c f$ for some output multiplier $c>0$ and set the learning rate to $\eta/c$.
 Here, a smaller $c$ corresponds to a larger FLS.
-This scaling scheme is analogous to the way FLS is controlled in a widely used parameterization scheme, the so-called maximal update parameterization (or $\mu$P) \citep{geiger2020disentangling,yang2021tpiv,bordelon2022self,atanasov2025the} and temperature scaling \citep{agarwala2023temperature,masarczyk2025unpacking}.
+This scaling scheme is analogous to the way FLS is controlled in a widely used parameterization scheme, the so-called \textit{maximal update parameterization} \citep{geiger2020disentangling,yang2021tpiv,bordelon2022self} and temperature scaling \citep{agarwala2023temperature,masarczyk2025unpacking}; see \cref{app:flsvsmup} for more details.